adolfont/caes005-introduction-to-functional-programming/README.md

 ## Technological Support

-We will use Discord for discussion and Zoom or Google Meet sessions for our synchronous meetings.
+We will use Discord for discussion and Google Meet sessions for our synchronous meetings.

 ## Links